 Based on comments received during the refinement of alternatives, the project team focused on holding additional meetings with communities along the project alignment and in areas with higher concentrations of minority populations and low-income populations.
-Table 9-2 shows the number of meetings held with stakeholders from the close of the scoping period in July 2016 through publication of the Draft EIR/EIS.
+Table 9-2 shows the number of meetings held with stakeholders from the close of the scoping period in July 2016 through publication of this Final EIR/EIS.

-Common comments received during the alternatives refinement process and development of the Draft EIR/EIS identified the following concerns:
+Common comments received during the alternatives refinement phase included the following concerns:

-- Alignment and station planning, which are considered in Section 3.13, Station Planning, Land Use, and Development - Relationship of the project to the Caltrain electrification process, which is discussed in Chapter 2 - Right-of-way and impacts on property values, which are considered in Section 3.12 and Section 3.13 - Community quality of life and connectivity, which are considered in Section 3.12 - Location of the LMF and potential passing track, which are discussed in Chapter 2 - Noise and vibration, which are considered in Section 3.4, Noise and Vibration. - Visual impacts, which are considered in Section 3.15, Aesthetics and Visual Quality.
+- Alignment and station planning, which are considered in Section 3.13, Station Planning, Land Use, and Development - Relationship of the project to the Caltrain electrification process, which is discussed in Chapter 2 - Right-of-way and impacts on property values, which are considered in Section 3.12 and Section 3.13 - Community quality of life and connectivity, which are considered in Section 3.12 - Location of the LMF and potential passing track, which are discussed in Chapter 2

+- Noise and vibration, which are considered in Section 3.4, Noise and Vibration - Visual impacts, which are considered in Section 3.15, Aesthetics and Visual Quality